electro-spark/flask-postgresql-docker-local-dev/README.md

 ``
 (if Docker is not setup with non-root access).

-### 🔨 REMOVE ALL LOCAL DOCKER CONTAINERS AND IMAGES
+### 🔨 Remove all local docker containers and images
 ``
 ./clean.sh
 ``